boostorg/redis/README.md

   became unnecessary and was removed.
 I could measure significative performance gains with theses changes.

-* Adds native json support for Boost.Describe'd classes.
-To use it include `<boost/redis/json.hpp>` and decribe you class as of Boost.Describe, see cpp20_json_serialization.cpp for more details.
+* Improves serialization examples using Boost.Describe to serialize to JSON and protobuf.
+See cpp20_json.cpp and cpp20_protobuf.cpp for more details.

 * Upgrades to Boost 1.81.0.

 * Fixes build with libc++.

-* Adds a function that performs health checks, see `boost::redis::experimental::async_check_health`.

-* Adds non-member `async_run` function that resolves, connects and calls member `async_run` on a connection object.
+* Adds high-level functionality to the connection classes.
+For example, `boost::redis::connection::async_run` will automatically resolve, connect, reconnect and perform health checks.

 ### v1.4.0-1